jchen21/geode-blogs/persistence_recovery/persistence_recovery.md

 It uses dynamic replication and data partitioning techniques to implement high availability, improved performance, scalability, and fault tolerance.
 In addition to being a distributed data container, Apache Geode is an in-memory data management system that provides reliable asynchronous event notifications and guaranteed message delivery.

-The article assumes you have basic understanding of Apache Geode.
-You can refer to the [quick start](https://geode.apache.org/docs/guide/19/getting_started/book_intro.html).
+The article assumes you have a basic understanding of Apache Geode.
+You can refer to the [quick start](https://geode.apache.org/docs/guide/19/getting_started/book_intro.html) for an overview of the system.

 Apache Geode offers super fast write-ahead-logging (WAL) persistence with a shared-nothing architecture that is optimized for fast parallel recovery of nodes or an entire cluster.
 Persistence provides a disk backup of region entry data.
 The keys and values of all entries are saved to disk, like having a replica of the region on disk.
 When the member stops for any reason, the region data on disk remains.
-The disk data can be used at member startup to populate the same region.
+The disk data can be used at member startup to repopulate the region.
 Each member has its own set of disk stores, and they are completely separate from the disk stores of any other member.

-Disk store files include store management files, access control files, and the operation log, or oplog, files, consisting of one file for deletions and another for all other operations.
+Disk store files include store management files, access control files, and the operation log(oplog) files, consisting of one file for deletions and another for all other operations.
-For example, in the file system, there are oplog files with crf, drf and krf file extensions. crf	oplog contains create, update, and invalidate operations for region entries. drf	oplog contains delete operations.
+For example, in the file system, there are oplog files with crf, drf and krf file extensions.
+The crf	oplog contains create, update, and invalidate operations for region entries.
-And krf oplog contains the key names as well as the offset for the value within the crf file.
+The drf	oplog contains delete operations, and the krf oplog contains the key names as well as the offsets for the values within the crf file.
-The krf oplog will improve startup performance by allowing Geode to load the entry values in the background after the entry keys are loaded.
+The krf oplog improves startup performance by allowing Geode to load the entry values in the background after the entry keys are loaded.
 When you start a member with a persistent region, the data is retrieved from disk stores to recreate the member’s persistent region.
 Entry keys are loaded from the key file in the disk store before considering entry values.
 Once all keys are loaded, Geode loads the entry values asynchronously.

 If you would like to know more about Apache Geode disk storage, please refer to the [Geode documentation](https://geode.apache.org/docs/guide/12/managing/disk_storage/chapter_overview.html).

-## Challenges for the Performance Persistence Recovery
+## Challenges for the Performance of Persistence Recovery

-In the recent tests on the cloud environment, we have observed that the persistence recovery takes a long time.
+In the recent tests on the cloud environment, we have observed that persistence recovery takes a long time.
-We have a Geode cluster with one locator and four servers.
-We shut down all the servers, but keep the locators running.
-Then restart all the servers together.
+For example, say we have a Geode cluster with one locator and four servers.
+We shut down all the servers, but keep the locators running, then restart all the servers together.
-We notice that two of the servers restart quickly.
-The other two servers take significantly longer time to recover the persisted data.
+In some cases like this, we have noticed that two of the servers restart quickly, while the other two servers take significantly longer time to recover the persisted data.
-This is not how Geode supposed to work.
+This is not how Geode is supposed to work.
 It is supposed to parallelize the startup of all the servers.
 This is our journey into how we improved the system recovery performance.

 ## Remove Unnecessary Thread Synchronization

 On a server, one thread holding a lock can block the other thread waiting on the same lock.
-In a distributed system like Geode, this can further block other threads on the other servers.
-Because Geode servers exchange messages such as request and response messages to collaborate on certain tasks like region creation.
+In a distributed system like Geode, this can further block other threads on the other servers because Geode servers exchange messages, such as request and response messages, to collaborate on certain tasks like region creation.
 If a thread is blocked before sending a response to a request from the other server, the other server could be blocked waiting for the response.
 This is what we have observed in the logs.

-In the Geode server logs, the `ThreadsMonitor` has put warning messages in the logs to tell which thread is stuck waiting for the lock, and which thread currently holds the lock together with the thread stacks.
+In the Geode server logs, the `ThreadsMonitor` puts warning messages in the logs to tell which thread is stuck waiting for the lock, and which thread currently holds the lock together with the thread stacks.
-On the server named server1, our log show that the thread is waiting on the lock on a `HashMap`.
+On the server named server1, our log shows that the thread is waiting on the lock on a `HashMap`.
 Here is an example of the warning in the log.

 ```